Municipalism: History

-The origins of municipalism

-Although, as an approach, it has been adopted by such diverse political groupings as Catholics, Protestants, liberals, Marxists, and anarchists.
-It emerged in Europe as something which developed in the socialist parties.
-In 1881 the Federation of the Socialist Workers of France (a predecessor of the modern French Socialist Party) won control of Commentry.
+In Europe, the earliest forms of municipalism developed in the socialist parties.
+In 1881 the Federation of the Socialist Workers of France (a predecessor of the modern French Socialist Party) won control of the municipality of Commentry.
 In subsequent municipal elections, socialist candidates and parties increased the number of municipalities they controlled to 70 in 1892, and then over 100 in 1896.
 Meanwhile, in Italy, changes in electoral laws enabled the Italian Socialist Party to gain its first municipality, Imola, under the leadership of Andrea Costa.

+Libertarian socialist and social ecologist thinker Murray Bookchin promoted what he called libertarian municipalism as the political branch of social ecology, focusing on the development of direct democracy within existing local governance structures.
+Bookchin argued that citizenship was a virtue that had become denatured by the dominance of late-stage capitalist nation states, and he viewed municipalism – particularly focused on popular, directly democratic assemblies as a form of municipal governance, as the key to reviving it: Be they large or small, the initial assemblies and the movement that seeks to foster them in civic elections remain the only real school for citizenship that we have.
+There is no civic "curriculum" other than a living and creative political realm that can give rise to people who take management of public affairs seriously.
+Bookchin has been one of the influences on a movement known as "new municipalism" in the twenty-first century, exemplified by Barcelona en Comú.